 The world is experiencing a significant shift in how we generate, consume and think about energy, otherwise known as the energy transition.
 Increasing concerns worldwide about the environmental impact of traditional energy sources, such as fossil fuels, and the need to develop and adopt more sustainable alternatives drive this transition.
 While the energy transition presents numerous opportunities, it also poses significant branding challenges for energy companies and companies serving the energy industry.

 The current energy transition from fossil-based to zero-carbon is an opportunity for all types of companies in the energy industry to be ahead of the curve, despite the highly-competitive landscape.
 From oil and gas operators to suppliers to the oil and gas industry to renewables providers, all have the opportunity today to improve their bottom line.
 Repositioning the company to meet audience needs is the answer.

 An oil and gas company can do this without employing the dreaded “greenwashing” label.
 As a reminder, or to those newer to the oil and gas industry, this label is when a company communicates deceptive or false environmental claims in its marketing or branding.
 An oil and gas company can emerge unscathed from the energy transition whole with proper branding.
 The key is tactfully communicating what precisely the company’s products and services provide and how the company is forward-thinking.

-The Federal Trade Commission (FTC) is working on revising its Green Guides.
-The guide outlines unfair or deceptive claims.
-Employ a branding strategy by a team abreast of FTC and international compliance.
-Partnering with a team abreast of FTC Green Guides updates in the United States and having tools to remain compliant worldwide is the best route for an oil and gas company.
+The Federal Trade Commission (FTC) is currently in the process of revising its Green Guides, which delineate regulations against unfair or deceptive claims.
+Optimize your branding strategy by collaborating with a team well-versed in FTC and international compliance.
+Choosing to partner with experts who stay updated on FTC Green Guides revisions in the United States, while also providing tools for global compliance, is the most effective approach for an oil and gas company.